richardsweeney/new-concertpress/README.md

 # ConcertPress

-ConcertPress is an events managements plugin written specifically for classical musicians.
+ConcertPress is a WordPress events managements plugin written specifically for classical musicians.

 ## Features